hite77/advent2024Elixir/README.md

 Doc testing even for solutions, and intermediate methods.

 Map is used on day 4, plus might want to solve the eight way through finding X's and going each of the 8 ways to count them.
+ALso day 6 has a floor layout / maze kinda.

 Day 3 want to work out the solution of do() don't() so that I didn't have to write out an intermediate version, and also manually edit part of it out.